syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 Selection on particular row can be disabled by handling [CurrentCellActivating](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellActivating_EV.html) event.

+The selection and navigation of the column can be disabled by setting the `GridColumnBase.AllowFocus` property to `false`.
+{% tabs %}
+{% highlight c# %}
+// Disable the focus for the column. sfDataGrid.Columns[2].AllowFocus = false;
+{% endhighlight %}
+{% highlight vb %}
+' Disable the focus for the particular column. sfDataGrid.Columns(2).AllowFocus = False
+{% endhighlight %}
+{% endtabs %}

+N> It can allow to edit and select the select the FilterRow and AddNewRow cells even though the column `AllowFocus` property is set to `false`.
 N> It is not possible to select header rows, table summary rows, unbound rows which are above the table summary row when it’s placed in top and the unbound rows which are below table summary rows when it’s placed in bottom of SfDataGrid.

 ## Get Selected Rows